Ramadan Recipes For Delicious Iftar and Suhoor Meals

 4. Kunafa

-The celebration of Ramadan requires finishing the holy month with an amazing sweet dish, kunafa.
-The Middle Eastern dessert features shaved phyllo sheets stuffed with choice between cheese or nuts before immersing into a sweet syrup.
-The dessert emerges golden-brown and crispy when done baking therefore you should serve it during Iftar as a delightful closing to your meal.
+The celebration of Ramadan requires finishing the holy month with a wonderful sweet dish, kunafa.
+The Middle Eastern dessert features shaved phyllo sheets stuffed with a choice between cheese or nuts before immersing them in a sweet syrup.
+The dessert emerges golden-brown and crispy when done baking; therefore, you should serve it during Iftar as a delightful closing to your meal.

 Tips for Healthy Eating During Ramadan